syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/drop-down-button/animation.md

 | SlideDown | Specifies the Dropdown popup transform with slide down effect. |
 | ZoomIn | Specifies the Dropdown popup transform with zoom in effect. |
 | FadeIn | Specifies the Dropdown popup transform with fade in effect. |

+In this sample, three different DropDownButtons are rendered, each showcasing a unique animation effect for the dropdown menu:

 {% if page.publishingplatform == "aspnet-core" %}